trustoverip/spec-up-t-website/docs/various-roles/admins-guide/updating.md

 ## Updating your installation

-Updating your installation requires manually copying and updating files (an automated update script may be made in the future).
+Updating your installation requires manually copying and updating files.

 Here is a step-by-step description: